Technology during World War II: Fuel

+Land vehicles

 The Treaty of Versailles had imposed severe restrictions upon Germany constructing vehicles for military purposes, and so throughout the 1920s and 1930s, German arms manufacturers and the Wehrmacht had begun secretly developing tanks.
 As these vehicles were produced in secret, their technical specifications and battlefield potentials were largely unknown to the European Allies until the war actually began.

 French and British Generals believed that a future war with Germany would be fought under very similar conditions as those of 1914–1918.
 Both invested in thickly armoured, heavily armed vehicles designed to cross shell-damaged ground and trenches under fire.
 At the same time the British also developed faster but lightly armoured Cruiser tanks to range behind the enemy lines.

 Only a handful of French tanks had radios, and these often broke as the tank lurched over uneven ground.
 German tanks were, on the contrary, all equipped with radios, allowing them to communicate with one another throughout battles, whilst French tank commanders could rarely contact other vehicles.

 The Matilda Mk I tanks of the British Army were also designed for infantry support and were protected by thick armour.
-This was ideal for trench warfare, but made the tanks painfully slow in open battles.
-Their light cannons and machine-guns were usually unable to inflict serious damage on German vehicles.
+This suited trench warfare, but made the tanks painfully slow in open battles.
+Their light armament was usually unable to inflict serious damage on German vehicles.
 The exposed caterpillar tracks were easily broken by gunfire, and the Matilda tanks had a tendency to incinerate their crews if hit, as the petrol tanks were located on the top of the hull.
 By contrast the Infantry tank Matilda II fielded in lesser numbers was largely invulnerable to German gunfire and its gun was able to punch through the German tanks.
 However French and British tanks were at a disadvantage compared to the air supported German armoured assaults, and a lack of armoured support contributed significantly to the rapid Allied collapse in 1940.

 World War II marked the first full-scale war where mechanization played a significant role.
 Most nations did not begin the war equipped for this.
 Even the vaunted German Panzer forces relied heavily on non-motorised support and flank units in large operations.
 While Germany recognized and demonstrated the value of concentrated use of mechanized forces, they never had these units in enough quantity to supplant traditional units.
 However, the British also saw the value in mechanization.
 For them it was a way to enhance an otherwise limited manpower reserve.
 America as well sought to create a mechanized army.
 For the United States, it was not so much a matter of limited troops, but instead a strong industrial base that could afford such equipment on a great scale.

-The most visible vehicles of the war were the tanks, forming the armored spearhead of mechanized warfare.
+The most visible vehicles were the tanks of World War II, forming the armored spearhead of mechanized warfare.
 Their impressive firepower and armor made them the premier fighting machine of ground warfare.
 However, the large number of trucks and lighter vehicles that kept the infantry, artillery, and others moving were massive undertakings also.